diyanqi/ChatGPT-Next-Web/docs/faq-en.md

 # Frequently Asked Questions

 ## How to get help quickly?
-1. Ask ChatGPT / Bing / Baidu / Google, etc.
+1. Ask 文心一言 / Bing / Baidu / Google, etc.
 2. Ask online friends.
 Please provide background information and a detailed description of the problem.
 High-quality questions are more likely to get useful answers.

 # Deployment Related Questions